cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   array.
 - We say that x is a binary string of arbitrary-length (or alternatively sampled from {0,1}^*) if there is no fixed-size requirement on x.
-- For two byte arrays x & y, write x .. y to denote their concatenation.
+- For two byte arrays x and y, write x .. y to denote their concatenation.

 ### Group notation

 - We use the letter p to denote the order of a group GG throughout, where the instantiation of the specific group is defined by context.
-- For elements A & B of GG, we write A + B to denote the addition of thr group elements.
+- For elements A and B of GG, we write A + B to denote the group addition operation.
 - We use GF(p) to denote the Galois Field of scalar values associated with the group GG.
-- For a scalar r in GF(p), and a group element A, we write rA to denote the scalar multiplication of A.
+- For a scalar r in GF(p), and a group element A, we write rA to denote the scalar multiplication of A by r.
 - For two scalars r, s in GF(p), we use r+s to denote the resulting scalar in GF(p) (we may optionally write r+s mod p to make the modular reduction explicit).